icapps/flutter-custom-image-crop/README.md

 ### drawPath
 How the border of the crop should be painted. default DottedCropPathPainter.drawPath and SolidCropPathPainter.drawPath are provided, but you can create/provide any CustomPaint.

+### canRotate
+Whether to allow the image to be rotated.

+### aspectRatio
+The ratio of width to height, effective only when shape is Square.

 # Controller Methods

 ## addTransition